jackdewinter/pymarkdown/docs/rules/rule_md041.md

 ===
 ```

-Some documents, most notably GitHub project pages, use an image for the
+Most notable with GitHub project pages, documents may use an image for the
 title of the document.
 To support this, a document started with a HTML
 block that begins with a valid `h1` token is acknowledged as a valid
 top-level document heading: